goadesign/clue/metrics/README.md

-# instrument: Auto Metrics
+# metrics: Auto Metrics

 [![Build Status](https://github.com/goadesign/clue/workflows/CI/badge.svg?branch=main&event=push)](https://github.com/goadesign/clue/actions?query=branch%3Amain+event%3Apush)

 ## Overview

-Package `instrument` provides a convenient way to add Prometheus metrics to Goa services.
+Package `metrics` provides a convenient way to add Prometheus metrics to Goa services.
 The following example shows how to use the package.
 It implements an illustrative `main` function for a fictional service `svc` implemented in the package `github.com/repo/services/svc`.
 The service is assumed to expose both